paradigmxyz/mesc/README.md

 2. the default RPC endpoint that should be used for each network
 3. the default network that should be used

-MESC can also track additional information like metadata and tool-specific default settings.
+MESC can also track information like metadata and tool-specific default settings.

 This configuration data is stored in a JSON file.
 Users should set their `RPC_CONFIG_PATH` environment to the location of a MESC JSON file.

-A more thorough tutorial can be found in the [In-Depth Tutorial]().
+A more thorough tutorial can be found in the [In-Depth Tutorial]() [TODO].

-## Interface
+## Common Interface

 All reference MESC implementations use a common interface.